Programming-III/programming-iii-classroom-test1-ass1-v2-Assignment1-Version2/README.md

 In this project, you are required to implement a simple Educational Learning Portal System as a console-based application.
 The system models how students and instructors interact with courses in an educational environment.
 The main goal of this milestone is to practice some fundamental Object-Oriented Programming (OOP) concepts.
 In this phase, you will build the basic class structure of the system.
-The complete functionality and relationships between components will be implemented later in Milestone 2 (Assignment).
+The complete functionality and relationships between components will be implemented later in Milestone 2 (Assignment 2).